• Skip to main content

 Suddenly it seems pretty obvious that you still have a lot of time to become an early adopter of bitcoin.
 At the end of the day, the volatility that happens in the short term doesn't matter when in the long term, you end up with much greater purchasing power.

-Bitcoin VS The Dollar
+Bitcoin VS US Dollar Risk

 large, heavy bitcoin sitting on one end of a scale with many smaller dollars stacked up on the other end and man looking satisfied as he leans against the bitcoin